benaryorg/discovery/README.md

 # What is _discovery_?

-Discovery is a simple standalone program to find your computers in your LAN/VPN or whatever network.
+_discovery_ is a simple standalone program to find your computers in your LAN/VPN or whatever network and copy their IPs with a double click.

 # Compilation

 ## Generating Makefiles

-Only run once:
+Run once:

 	$ qmake